syse-i/django-component-tags/README.rst

         }
     }

-If you are using any cache backend take this consideration to work with this library locally.
+If you are using any cache's backend take this consideration to work with this library locally.

 Examples